sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 ## Sorting the Data

-The extracted information was sorted into python dataframes (Pandas), and saved to .csv files for each date contained in the archive.
+The extracted information was sorted into Python dataframes (Pandas), and saved to .csv files for each date contained in the archive.
+The data was also loaded in a MySQL database.

+An example of the type of listings extracted from the archive:

 [show example rows of dataframe]

 ## Descriptive Analyses

-Country of Origin

-Top Five drugs by country

-Top Five drugs by vendor

-1g cocaine / 1g oxycodone
+I performed several descriptive analyses of the data, focussing on broad markers of the distribution of drug listings e.g., by country of origin, vendor and product type.

+For example, by sourcing where individual listings were 'Shipped From', we can illustrate the distribution of listings by country of origin:

+[fig TBD]

 ## Summary
 I successfully cleaned and sorted a large archive of black market, drug sales listings.
-Unfortunately, in parallel to legitimate internet commerce, a network of underground sales channels have spawned into life over the past decade or so, with powerful pharmaceuticals and harder drugs forming a large proportion of sales listings.
-While many of these so called 'DarkNet' sites eventually succumb to law enforcement endeavours or internal fraud, numerous large-scale marketplaces still exist such as AlphaBay and East India Company.
+Numerous large-scale DarkNet marketplaces still exist (e.g., AlphaBay),
 <!--more-->